cs31415/cs31415.github.io/writings/Time Travels - Karachi Diary.md

 To my dismay, my time was up.
 The timer had run out, and I was back in Simi Valley.
 The fragrance of coffee filled the air and the toast had just popped.
 I wanted to call my father and talk to him, but it was past his bedtime.
 The thought of squeezing in another trip flashed through my mind.

+**p.s.** Some of the characters, locations and events in this story are based on the experiences of my father and his family during the partition of India in 1947.
+They traveled by ship from Karachi to Mumbai in 1947 as refugees of the partition following communal riots in Karachi.